 - Shelves and Racks.
 Building an eCommerce store has many possibilities in design and functions.
-Definitely our experience traverses from looking left to right or right to left to scroll up and down, are the classic navigation of eCommerce stores.
+Definitely, our experience traverses from looking left to right or right to left to scroll up and down, are the classic navigation of eCommerce stores.
 Product show wheels let us enjoy the experience, which we know from our retail store.

 - Atmosphere: Let us get cozy; it is all about knowing your website visitor.
-From personalization to building the right dialogue, recommendations and assisting in a genuine way with easy navigation and advanced search, breadcrumbs and search facet’s build the atmosphere.
+From personalization to building the right dialogue, recommendations and assisting in a genuine way with easy navigation and advanced search, breadcrumbs and search facets build the atmosphere.

 - Delivery time: It seems that real stores enjoy here an advantage, which you see you can purchase on the spot and take it with you in hand.
-Nevertheless, catching up the fact of 24-hour max delivery is happening in many eCommerce stores.
+Nevertheless, catching up with the fact of 24-hour max delivery is happening in many eCommerce stores.
 Some of them deliver in not even 2 hours.
 Special when it comes to eCommerce stores that are present with warehouses at customer’s shopping areas.

 - Talk to a sales representative before buying: Online chatting is helping here to bridge the gap, a chatbot reached popularity over the last months.
-Also, buyer’s recommendations and testimonial answer the majority of questions and raise trust in most of the products offered online.
+Also, buyer’s recommendations and testimonials answer the majority of questions and raise trust in most of the products offered online.

 - Ability to see and touch: From creating engaging video content to interactive 3D models to VR/AR we have great technological advancements, which open a new dimension of experiencing products.

 The ideal eCommerce Store